jspinoza3/2azerons/README.txt

 - --- a nested class named "oii" describes the actions associated with pressing just the two buttons, s and d at the same time
 - --- a nested class named "oio" describes the actions associated with pressing just the one button, s
 - --- ...
+- each of these nested classes representing chords is instantiated and given a reference to the instance of the chording group paradigm that contains it.
+That reference is stored in the property "LP_containingClassInstance".
+They are also given direct access to the eventProcessor described in a previous section, so you can for example say oi.LP_eventProcessor.longPhaseRepeats instead of oi.LP_containingClassInstance.LP_eventProcessor.longPhaseRepeats.
+This is useful because it makes code inside chord handlers and code inside stand alone button handlers more interchangeable.
+- handlers of chords take the button the was pressed, released, or repeated as input, while handlers of stand alone buttons take no input because the button is always the same.
 - Chording groups define LP_prefixes (array of strings) instead of LP_prefix
+=============default handlers for chording groups=================
+			LP_repeatUp(button)
+			{
+				this.LP_longUp(button)
+			}

+			LP_repeatOver(button)
+			{
+				this.LP_repeatUp(button)
+			}

+			LP_longOver(button)
+			{
+				this.LP_longUp(button)
+			}
 ====================Other customization notes=======================
 if you have defined button behaviour for a button on the numpad, then avoid toggling numlock while that key is held down, because doing so may cause the up event not to fire.